 You can now navigate to it at http://127.0.0.1:8080/k10/#/

 1) Navigate to Settings located at the top right of your Kasten Dashboard.

 2) In Locations select New Profile.
 Here you will be able to configure B2 into Kasten using our S3 Compatible API.

 Give your storage profile a name and select S3 Compatible as its Cloud Storage Provider type.

-The following fields corresponds to the values we obtained from the B2 website earlier as follows.
-All values are case sensitive.
+The following fields correspond to the values we obtained from the B2 website earlier as follows.
+All values are case-sensitive.

 - B2 keyID = S3 Access Key